-Tender’s key hook is cast in England from solid brass or white bronze, using the lost wax method.
+Tender’s key hook is cast in England from solid brass, using the lost wax method.

 The key hook should be looped around a belt before the belt is fully threaded through jeans belt loops (the space inside is tight enough that it cannot come off the belt without taking the belt off again).
 Then, a keyring can be slipped over the up-pointing end of the S bend.
 Because the key hook is held flat against the belt, a keyring slips on or off the hook without too much pressure, but once it is hanging in the open section beneath the belt, it will not ride up and off of its own accord.
 For extra security, the hook may be bent in, slightly, for a tight fit over the belt.